Leslie Schneider Leslie Schneider

 The Research

 With the advent of hybrid working, the data needs of workplace strategists, facility managers, and space planners are changing in numerous ways.
 Workplace management software providers must adapt by responding to the market’s needs.
-Starting in January 2021, FacilityQuest conducted a series of interviews and focus groups with workplace strategists, facility managers, and space planners.
+FacilityQuest conducted a series of interviews and focus groups with workplace strategists, facility managers, and space planners.
 This research focused on individual participants’ needs and work.
 It generated discussion on pain points, and tested responses to FacilityQuest value propositions.
 It’s a good read and offers insight to the overall market.

 The Pilots